 Grooming & Maintenance

-Prune your plant regularly throughout the growing season to attain or maintain the desired shape and also to remove any dead growth.
+Prune your plant regularly throughout the spring and summer season to attain or maintain the desired shape and also to remove any dead growth.

 When stems finish flowering, prune them back to encourage more growth and blossoms.